malramsay64/personal_site/content/post/docker_on_fedora.md

 ## Setting Permissions

+{% warning() %}
-> This section has the potential to break things which are difficult to fix.
+This section has the potential to break things which are difficult to fix.
-> Please be really careful, unlike me.
+Please be really careful, unlike me.
+{% end %}

 This follows the optional [post installation][docker post-install] steps in the Docker documentation.